jcornford/jcornford.github.io/_posts/2017-03-06-ruminating on the ridge.md

 ---
 layout: post
-title: Basics 3&#58 Ruminating on the Ridge
+title: Ruminating on the Ridge
 subtitle: Regularising least squares with the squared $l_2$ norm
 ---